MehdiSeddik/SHR/README.md

 when it's all done, run the command : `php bin/console doctrine:database:create`

+sometimes after pulling new changes, the db schema can change. dont forget to update your db using `php bin/console d:s:u` (doctrine:schema:update)

 # 4 | Launch the server

 run the command  `symfony serve`